AnirudhTiwari/NML-DIP/README.md

 3. Start the execution by running: `$python Domain_Identification.py`

 4. The program will take a few seconds to compile and will show a prompt which will ask you select a dataset out of the 4 datasets on which you want to run the code.
 Select the dataset by pressing the relevant key.
 The code has 3 steps out of which 2 will execute in a few seconds and the last step will take around a minute or two (max) for larger datasets like ASTRAL SCOP/NR_Dataset.
+The accuracy presented is determined by comparing our results with CATH annotation.
 The output of each step is explained below.

 ### Step 1: Classification Between Single- & Multi-domain Proteins.
 The output of this step can look like this: